 1. Fill each clean jar with:

-- four cloves of garlic, sliced in half to release all the garlicky goodness
+- Four cloves of garlic, sliced in half to release all the garlicky goodness.
+Easily adjust this to your taste – it’s safe to do more or less.

-- 1-2 heads of dill (if you'd like even more dill flavor you can add a teaspoon of dried dill seed as well)
+- 1-2 heads of dill, depending on how big the heads are – if you’d like even more dill flavor you can add a teaspoon of dried dill seed as well.
+No fresh dill available?
+You can simply use more dill seed!

-The pepper flakes are optional, but really add to the flavor.
-You can try everything from a few shakes to 1/2 of a teaspoon for each jar, depending on the spiciness level you'd like to achieve.
+- Red pepper flakes – optional, but really do add to the flavor.
+You can try everything from a few shakes to 1/2 of a teaspoon for each jar, depending on the spiciness level you’d like to achieve.

 2. Pack the cucumbers into the jars, right on top of the other ingredients.